-Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.
-Credit reporting agencies use your loan payment history to build this score.
+Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.
+Credit reporting agencies use your history of paying loans in order to compile this score.

-Each of the three credit agencies has its own formula for building your credit score.
-Fair Isaac and Cooriginally developed this score. .
-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While the formulas vary from one agency to another, the differences aren't huge; all of the agencies use the following in building your score:
+TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building your credit score.
+The original FICO score was developed by Fair Isaac and Company.
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While the formulas vary from one agency to another, the differences aren't huge; each agency uses the following factors in calculating your credit score:

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe on your accounts?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

-Is it possible to improve your credit score?
-So called "credit repair" companies advertise quick fixes, but the score is built on your lifetime credit history, so you can't turn it around right away.
-You must appeal for the credit agency to remove any incorrect reporting on your credit report, which is the only "quick fix" for credit troubles.
+Unfortunately, there isn't a lot you can do to immediately improve your credit score.
+So called "credit repair" companies advertise quick fixes, but the FICO score is based on your lifelong credit history, so you can't turn it around right away.
+You should appeal for the credit agency to remove any incorrect reporting from your credit report; this is really the only way to quickly improve your credit score.

 How do I find out my credit score?

-Before you can improve your FICO score, you must get your score and make sure that the credit reports from each agency are correct.
+In order to raise your score, you must have the reports that are used to build it.
+Of course, you need the score as well.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to get your FICO score from all three agencies, along with your credit report.
-They also provide helpful information and online tools that help you improve your credit score.
+For a reasonable fee, you can quickly get your FICO score from all three agencies, along with your credit report.
+They also provide information and tools that help you improve your credit score.

-You can get a federally-mandated free credit report every year from all three agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and inexpensive.
+You can get a free credit report once per year from the three major agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and very inexpensive.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.